 Round 1: 6 sc in magic circle, join with sl st to first sc (6)

-Round 3: [hdc, 2 dc, hdc] in first stitch, sl st in the next *[hdc, 2 dc, hdc] in the next stitch, sl st in the next* (6 petals
+Round 3: (hdc, 2 dc, hdc) in first st, sl st in next st, *(hdc, 2 dc, hdc) in the next st, sl st in next st; repeat from * around, final sl st counts as join.
+(6 petals)

-Round 4: sl st to center back of first petal, *ch 3, sl st into center back of next petal* (6 ch-3 spaces)
+Round 4: working at back of flower, sl st to center back of first petal, *ch 3, sl st into center back of next petal; repeat from * around, final sl st counts as join.
+(6 ch-3 sps)

-Round 6: sl st over to center back of first petal *ch 4, sl st into center back of next petal* (6 ch-4 spaces)
+Round 6: working at back of flower, sl st over to center back of first petal *ch 4, sl st into center back of next petal; repeat from * around, final sl st counts as join.
+(6 ch-4 sps)

 Sew 3 pearls into the center of the flower with needle and thread.